Villa Romana del Casale

-The Villa Romana del Casale (Sicilian: Villa Rumana dû Casali) is a large and elaborate Roman villa or palace located about 3 km from the town of Piazza Armerina, Sicily.
-Excavations have revealed Roman mosaics which, according to the Grove Dictionary of Art, are the richest, largest and most varied collection that remains, for which the site was designated as a UNESCO World Heritage Site in 1997.
-The villa and its artwork date to the early 4th century AD.
+The Villa Romana del Casale (Sicilian: Villa Rumana dû Casali) is a large and elaborate Roman villa or palace located approximately 3 km from the town of Piazza Armerina, Sicily.
+Excavations have revealed Roman mosaics that according to the Grove Dictionary of Art, are the richest, largest, and most varied collection that remains there, and for which the site was designated as a UNESCO World Heritage Site in 1997.
+The villa and its artwork date to the early fourth century AD.

-The mosaic and opus sectile floors cover some 3,500 m^{2} and are almost unique in their excellent state of preservation due to the landslide and floods that covered the remains.
+The mosaic and opus sectile floors cover some 3,500 m^{2} and are unique in their excellent state of preservation, due to the landslide and floods that covered the remains.

-Although less well-known, an extraordinary collection of frescoes covered not only the interior rooms, but also the exterior walls.
+Although less well-known, an extraordinary collection of frescoes covered not only the walls of the interior rooms, but also the exterior walls of the villa.